tbpeterson000/Physics525-PlasmaExplorationProject-AxialPotential-/README.md

 4. Clear the density and volume tables after each run, and recompute them by evaluting the Density Volume Integration and Volume Integration features under derived values.
 5. Export the data by selecting export in the density export and volume export features under the Export node.
 6. Run axialpotentialpost-processing.py
-7. Repeat steps 2-6 to continue iterating.
+   - !!Note, do not run axialpotentialpost-processing.py multiple times between COMSOL studies!!
-8. Repeat until convergence.
+9. Repeat steps 2-6 until convergence.